-Lesson Overview: Students work together to lift one another with a certified pulley system on a giant swing.
+Students work together to lift one another with a certified pulley system on a giant swing.
 Students place trust in their group and control the amount of risk with which they are comfortable by setting personal goals for how high they would like to be lifted.
-Students must be 5th grade or older to participate.

-We charge an additional \$15.00 equipment fee per field group for this activity We can only accommodate 8 field groups per 3-day trip on the Trust Swing
+We charge an additional \$15.00 equipment fee per field group for this activity.
+We can only accommodate 8 field groups per 3-day trip on the Trust Swing physical limitations as riding the trust swing involves minimal physical exertion